tmull93/portfolio/content/authors/admin/_index.md

 ## About Me

-I am an interdisciplinary cognitive scientist focused on modeling, predicting, and enhancing human-computer interaction within complex team environments.
-Under the mentorship of Dr. Mary Jean Amon and Dr. Stephen Fiore, my research draws on nonlinear dynamical systems theory—particularly recurrence-based methods—to investigate how coordination unfolds over time and how it shapes individual and collective outcomes, including perceptions, mental states, and performance.
+I am an interdisciplinary psychologist focused on modeling, predicting, and enhancing human-computer interaction within complex team environments.
+Under the mentorship of Dr. Mary Jean Amon and Dr. Stephen Fiore, my research draws on nonlinear dynamical systems theory—particularly recurrence-based methods—to investigate how coordination unfolds over time to shape individual and collective outcomes, including perceptions, mental states, and performance.

 This page provides an overview of my recent work.
-Use the links at the top to explore my projects, publications, and more in greater detail.
+Use the links at the top to explore my projects, publications, and philosophies in greater detail.